• Skip to main content

 So don't overthink it, the whole point of using an electric smoker is for ease of use.

-You need a flow of air for the maillard reaction to occur and for your meat to brown properly and develop a crispy bark.
+You need a flow of air for the Maillard reaction to occur and for your meat to brown properly and develop a crispy bark.

 This one is debated in some BBQ circles, but if you read any smoking forums like this one, you'll see countless posters complaining that their meat turned gray or rubbery when they tried smoking with the air vents closed.